Nurses’ Roles in EMR System Upgrades Creating Opportunities

 EMR Nursing Jobs Range From Travel Nurses To Nurse Informaticists

-Just as nurses play key roles during hospitals’ implementation of electronic medical records (EMRs), they are proving valuable as facilities seek to achieve the next stage of meaningful use and extract data from the records to improve patient care.
+Just as nurses play key roles during hospitals’ implementation of electronic medical records (EMRs), they prove valuable as facilities seek to achieve the next stage of meaningful use and extract data from the records to improve patient care.
 That creates new opportunities for nurses.

 “As we are refining the systems and getting closer to having them capture data that will lead to outcomes is an optimization issue,” said Joyce Sensmeier, MS, RN-BC, CPHIMS, FHIMSS, FAAN, vice president of informatics at HIMSS, a global nonprofit organization focused on better health through information technology.
 “Having nurses involved with the upgrade will enable the systems to be used to their best and optimal purpose.”

 The latest HIMSS Nursing Informatics Workforce Survey found nurse informaticists continue to work more on EMR conversions and upgrades, refining and optimizing the systems.
-Staff nurses also have great ideas about how to leverage the systems, she added, and they should be included in planning and discussions.
+Staff nurses also have great ideas about leveraging the systems, she added, and they should be included in planning and discussions.

 Master’s-prepared nurse informaticists at South Nassau Communities Hospital in Oceanside, N.Y., work in various capacities, including clinical documentation, core builds and training.
 They received additional education and can go in and change the configuration to customize the product to meet the facility’s needs.

 “It’s very important to have nurses,” said Barbara B. Guy, RN-BC, MSN, director of the electronic medical record department at South Nassau.
-“They are strong patient advocates and are able to look at problems and workflows through the eyes of the different caregivers on the health team.”
+“They are strong patient advocates and can look at problems and workflows through the eyes of the different caregivers on the health team.”

 Opportunities for staff and travel nurses